-The Museum is currently seeking a new Treasurer
+The Museum is looking for three new Trustees.

 Edward Bayntun-Coward DL (Chairman)